Epilepsy: a failure channelling the Martian energy

 Published in: Riza Psicosomatica no. 62, April 1986

-In the natal chart of an epileptic individual, an alteration of the energy transmission along the channels of the central nervous system is always visible.
-That is a general indication, which does not clarify the meaning of being epileptic.
-Identical planetary aspects may or may not configure an epileptic fate, just as a brain injury does not always manifest epileptic symptoms.
+An individual who suffers from epilepsy will exhibit an alteration of the energy transmission along the channels of the central nervous system in their natal chart.
+While this is a general indication, it does not necessarily provide insight into the astrological implications of being epileptic.
+It is important to note that identical planetary aspects may not always configure an epileptic fate, just as a brain lesion does not always manifest epileptic symptoms.

-Aries is the primordial energy of manifestation, the volcanic force of the creative act; psychologically, it represents the spontaneity of the event and the passion for oneself which scatters in action.
-The brain is the dominant centre of vital energy, of an absolute beginning.
-However, the brain is also a processing centre, indicating that instinct must take on conscious ordering and conditioning.
-Aries lives the strain between the human organisation and the instinctual inclination to be fulfilled in chance and energetic spontaneity.
+Aries embodies the primal force of manifestation, representing the volcanic energy of the creative act.
+Psychologically, it symbolises the ego’s passion and spontaneity, translating into pure action.
+The brain is the dominant centre of vital power and represents an absolute beginning.
+However, it also serves as a processing centre, indicating the need for conscious ordering and conditioning of instinct.
+Thus, Aries embodies the tension between human organisation and instinctual propensity for energetic spontaneity.

-The symbolism of Mars, the ruling planet of Aries, is even more significant for its involvement in the astrological diagnosis of epilepsy.
-The hieroglyph of Mars, a circle topped by an inclined arrow, is traditionally interpreted as aggressive energy directed towards an external target.
-It is the urge to transcend the terrestrial horizon, the human tension that goes from the finite to the infinite, to overcome the distance between the self and the non-self with a creative act (Eros).
+The symbolism of Mars, the ruling planet of the zodiac sign Aries, holds great significance in the astrological diagnosis of epilepsy.
+The hieroglyph of Mars, which consists of a circle surmounted by an inclined arrow, is traditionally interpreted as representing aggressive energy directed toward an external target.
+It reflects the innate human desire to transcend the terrestrial horizon and reach for the infinite, to bridge the gap between the self and the non-self through a creative act, such as Eros.

 This point is fascinating when linked to the psychoanalytic definition of an epileptic personality.
 The person with epilepsy reveals their injured physiological condition “… in a convulsively aggressive way.
-The crisis would represent a sort of ‘criminal orgasm’ for which the person with epilepsy discharges their own homicidal and suicidal aggression as if they were unconsciously surrendering to their destiny“ [1].
-And again: “The first trait of the epileptic person is compression… The epileptic existence unfolds on itself by a slow and concentric movement in which each spiral increases the tension.
-The person with epilepsy appears as an inhibited character“ [2].
-Clark also speaks of “total body erotism” and Reich of “extragenital orgasm” resulting from the selfish impulse released in epileptic seizures.
+The crisis would represent a sort of ‘criminal orgasm’ for which the person with epilepsy discharges their own homicidal and suicidal aggression as if unconsciously surrendering to their destiny[1].
+Again: “The first trait of the epileptic person is compression… The epileptic existence unfolds on itself by a slow and concentric movement in which each spiral increases the tension.
+The person with epilepsy appears as an inhibited character [2].
+Clark also speaks of “total body erotism” and Reich [3] of “extragenital orgasm” resulting from the selfish impulse released in epileptic seizures.
 And Ey completes the picture by stating that “… fury, the urge to destroy, sexual assault are inherent in epileptic violence.
 People with epilepsy live in a wholeness that they cannot analyse; it is the antinomy of the human condition.
-They project themselves from the bottom up and from the top down.”
-[3].
+They project themselves from the bottom up and the top down.”
+[4].

-The injury of the cerebral coordination apparatus opens the door to the pure instinct of retaliation against an energetic function that splits opposites and makes association with one’s identity difficult.
-The sexual connotation of the epileptic seizure is comparable to the Martian symbol intended as an erect phallus that brings together opposites in the act of mating.
-Uranus also appears to be involved in actualising the epileptic phenomenon, defining the electrical constant of the central nervous system.
-In an analogical sense, it is the expansion of the Ego into the environment and the access to collective and universal representation through breaking individual restrictions.
+The impairment of the cerebral coordination apparatus presents an opportunity for raw instinctive retaliation against a force that divides opposites and complicates the process of self-identification.
+The epileptic seizure’s sexual connotation bears a resemblance to the Martian symbol, representing an erect phallus that unites opposites in the act of mating.
+Furthermore, Uranus seems to play a role in actualising the epileptic phenomenon, defining the electrical constant of the central nervous system.
+In an analogical sense, it represents expanding the ego into the environment that allows access to collective and universal representation by transcending individual limitations.

-Even negative, the Mars / Uranus relationship ennobles the Martian instinct by transforming it into a Promethean fury.
-It recalls the equivalents of possession in magical rituals, intending to overcome the Ego and transform energy.
-According to this perspective, the epileptic individual lives in a temporal alternation, typical of the additional modalities of the syndrome: the artificial detachment between immanence and transcendence, between human and divine.
-When the “charge of humanity” reaches the maximum allowed, they offer themselves, as the supreme holocaust, to the cause of the hieros gamos.
+Even when viewed negatively, the Mars/Uranus relationship can elevate the Martian instinct by imbuing it with a Promethean fervour.
+This can be likened to the states of possession experienced during magical rituals, where the goal is to overcome the ego and channel energy.
+From this perspective, individuals with epilepsy exist in a state of temporal alternation, characteristic of additional modalities associated with the syndrome.
+This includes the artificial detachment between immanence and transcendence, as well as between the human and the divine.
+When the “charge of humanity” reaches the maximum allowed, they offer themselves, as the supreme holocaust, to the cause of the hieros gamos (sacred wedlock).
 And then, reborn to the human condition, they forget.

 [3] ibid.